Sajid3/NumPy/README.md

     4.useful linear algebra, Fourier transform, and random number capabilities

 Besides its obvious scientific uses, NumPy can also be used as an efficient multi-dimensional container of generic data.
 Arbitrary data-types can be defined.
 This allows NumPy to seamlessly and speedily integrate with a wide variety of databases.

+#Steps to use this repo
+1.There will be files with details of the code and its output to Learn.
+2.Some files with Tasks with there solutions.
+3.A Quick Recall Guide